 The United States has the largest network of energy pipelines in the world.

-There are 76,000 miles of crude oil pipelines, 69,000 miles of natural gas liquid (NGL) pipelines and 62,000 miles of refined-product pipelines in operation in the United States.
+There are nearly 230,000 miles of crude oil, natural gas liquid (NGL) and refined-product pipelines in in the United States.
 Pipelines are the primary mode for transporting refined products to distribution terminals serving consumer markets.
 Pipelines provide a safe, reliable, efficient and cost-effective way to move bulk liquids, particularly over long distances.

-Our members are investing billions of dollars in the midstream sector, building, expanding and modernizing the energy infrastructure network.
-But this network is only as strong as its weakest link.
+U.S. energy infrastructure development have not kept pace with U.S. crude oil production.
+Our nation cannot realize the full potential of our vast energy and petrochemical sector without building out our critical midstream infrastructure.
 Continued investment in highways, local roads and ports is needed by federal, state and local governments.
 Investments in pipelines, terminals and railroads are needed by private investors.
 Barriers and bureaucracies must be minimized in order to take full advantage of what increased energy production provides.

 Fuel And Petrochemical Supply Chain Report